 In my article on the most popular bike frame materials, I found that aluminium is the most popular metal to make a bike frame from, but which is the most popular for bikepacking?
 We surveyed a large bikepacking community to find out which material they would choose for their dream bikepacking bike, as well as asking which material they currently use.

 We can see from the results that as far as “dream bikes” go, Titanium was far and away the most popular choice, this is likely due to the price tag associated with titanium as much as it is due to the material itself.

-When it comes to bikepacking, the frames people actually use tend to be quite varied, which is likely a result of bikepacking taking on many different forms.
+When it comes to bikepacking, the frames people use tend to be quite varied, which is likely a result of bikepacking taking on many different forms.
 The routes people cycle while bikepacking are very varied, and as a result, so are the bikes they use.

-On top of this, a large majority of bikepackers do not have a designated bike for bikepacking and use the bikes they already own, this is one of the reasons that aluminum bikes were so popular. in our survey The material you choose shouldn’t be the most popular, but the one that is best suited for the riding and terrain you plan to cycle on.
+On top of this, a large majority of bikepackers do not have a designated bike for bikepacking and use the bikes they already own, this is one of the reasons that aluminium bikes were so popular. in our survey The material you choose shouldn’t be the most popular, but the one that is best suited for the riding and terrain you plan to cycle on.